benschweizer/python-magickwand/README.md

 It lacks features that are available in newer versions and therefore, it is currently not supported here.
 Though, as GraphicsMagick focuses on a stable API, it would be nice to have support for it here.
-Support is highly welcome.
+Your contrubition is highly welcome.

 [3]: http://www.graphicsmagick.org/wand/wand.html